 (This QR Code was created using the Scanova QR Code Generator)

-QR Codes can be scanned and read using a mobile application on smartphones or tablets, which are easily accessible to students these days.
+QR Codes are easily scannable with a mobile application on smartphones or tablets, which are easily accessible to students these days.

 These codes can be created and managed easily by online QR Code Generators.